-As expected, there was a significant variety response to yield, plump, fine extract and protein (see Figure 2).
-Variety 6771EXP has higher grain yield, plump and fine extract and lower protein.
-These characteristics make this variety a good fit for farmers due to good yield and malsters due to high fine extract yield.
+As expected, there was a significant variety response to yield, plump, fine extract, germination energy and protein (see Figure 2).
+Yield responses to variety and agronomy in both years.
+Differences in malt quality characteristics also occurred.
+There is not a single variety that has all of the traits needed by farmers and maltsters.
+For example, variety 6771EXP has higher grain yield, plump fine extract and lower protein - all desirable traits.
+However, it also had lower germination energy (Figure 2, panel E).
+Other quality traits showed high variability in responses to treatments.
 In this trial, only 4 varieties have been evaluated.
-It is recommended that future research evaluate a wider range of varieties.
+It is recommended that future research evaluates a wider range of varieties.
 About 115 varieties are tested each year in the MSU Wheat Performance Trial program.
 There could be additional varieties available that meet farmer and maltster needs.